-THE ELKS MAGAZINE, 386 Fourth Avenue, New York 16, N. Y. Members are asked, in changing address, to send this information (1) Name; (2) Lodge number; (3) Membership number; (4) New address, (5) Old address.
+THE ELKS MAGAZINE, 386 Fourth Avenue, New York 16, N. Y. Members are asked, in changing address, to send this information (1) Name; (2) Lodge number; (3) Membership number; (4) New address, 10 old address.
 Please allow 30 days for a change of address to be effected.
-THE ELKS MAGAZINE, Volume 37, No. 6, November, 1958, Published monthly at McCall Street, Dayton, Ohio, by the Benevolent and Protective Order of Elks of the United States of America.
-Entered as second class matter November 2.
-1940, at the Post Office at Dayton, Ohio, under the Act of August 24, 1912.
-Acceptance for mailing at special rate of postage provided for in Section 1103.
+THE ELKS MAGAZINE, Volume 37, No. 6, November, 1958.
+Published monthly at McCall Street, Dayton, Ohio, by the Benevolent and Protective Order of Elks of the United States of America.
+Entered as second class matter November 2, 1940, at the Post Office at Dayton, Ohio, under the Act of August 24, 1912.
+Acceptance for malling at special rate of postage provided for in Section 1103.
 Act of October 3, 1917, authorized May 20, 1922.
 Printed in Dayton, Ohio, U.S.A.
-Single copy price, 20 cents.
-Subscription price in the United States and its Possessions, for Elks \$1.00 a year; Subscriptions are payabla in advance Manuscripts must be typewritten and accompanied by sufficient postage for their return via first class mail.
-They will be handled with care but this Magazine assumes no responsibility for their safety.
-Copyright, 1958, by the Benevolent and Protective Order of Elks of the United States of America
+Single copy price, 20 cents, Subscription price in the United States and its Possessions, for Elks \$1.00 a year.
+Subscriptions are payable in advance Manuscripts must be typewritten and accompanied by sufficient postage for their safety.
+Copyright, 1958, by the Benevolent and Protective Order of Elks of the United States of America.